Pope–Leighey House: First relocation

 The Popes lived in the house for five years, but after the death of their young son and the birth of two more children, the Popes decided to move.
 In 1946, they sold the home to Robert and Marjorie Leighey for $17,000.
 The Popes moved to a farm in Loudoun County, planning to commission from Wright another, larger home on that land.
 However, Pope could not afford a new home until 1959, at which point Wright was already busy with the Guggenheim Museum in New York.

 In 1964, the Virginia Department of Highways declared that the house would be condemned to make way for Interstate 66, offering a condemnation award of $25,605.
 Robert had died in 1963, leaving Marjorie to address the fate of the house herself.
 Marjorie refused the condemnation award, instead donating the home to the National Trust for Historic Preservation, who granted her the right to remain there for the rest of her life in return.
 The National Trust for Historic Preservation, with the help of the Secretary of the Interior, began a campaign to save the house from destruction, writing to the governor of Virginia suggesting that the highway might be rerouted.
-The proposal was denied, and the house was ultimately dismantled, moved, and reconstructed on another piece of property owned by the National Trust for Historic Preservation: Woodlawn Plantation, a 2,000 acre property in Alexandria, Virginia which was once part of George Washington's estate.
+The proposal was denied, and the house was ultimately dismantled, moved, and reconstructed on another piece of property owned by the National Trust for Historic Preservation: Woodlawn Plantation, a 2000 acre property in Alexandria, Virginia which was once part of George Washington's estate.

 The house opened to the public as the Pope–Leighey House in 1965.
 Marjorie Leighey continued to reside in the home from 1969 until her death in 1983.

 Pope–Leighey House at current location.

 Second relocation

 The house's initial location at Woodlawn Plantation turned out to be on top of unstable marine clay, which was causing the base of the house to crack.
-In 1995, the house was again relocated to a spot only 30 feet away, at a cost of $500,000.
+In 1995, the house was again relocated to a spot only 30 ft away, at a cost of $500,000.
 The house remains in that spot today, sharing a historical site with Woodlawn Plantation.

 The National Trust has preserved the house as it was intended to be lived in, complete with original decor and furniture, so visitors to the house today can see Wright's Usonian vision.